Skip to content

 Pico W USB-Connector

-The Pico W has a Micro-USB connector that can be used to power the Controller Board with 5V from a USB cable.
+The Pico W has a Micro-USB connector that can be used to power the controller board with 5V from a USB cable.
 It also is the primary interface you'll use to initially set up the Pico W with a computer and program the Pico W over a USB cable.

 Power Switch

-The power switch highlighted above controls the voltage input to the Controller Board.
+The power switch highlighted above controls the voltage input to the controller Board.
 This two-way switch turns the kit's power on and off.
 You can use this to turn the robot off while keeping the battery pack plugged in.
 The switch does not affect the Pico W's power when a USB cable is plugged in.

 Motor Connectors

-The Controller Board has four six-pin connectors labeled Motor L, Motor R, Motor 3, and Motor 4 and two three-pin connectors labeled Servo 1 and Servo 2.
+The controller board has four six-pin connectors labeled Motor L, Motor R, Motor 3, and Motor 4 and two three-pin connectors labeled Servo 1 and Servo 2.

 Photo highlighting the motor connectors.